cosmos/sdk-tutorials/course-ida/landingpages/week2-lp.md

 ---
-title: "Running Your Own Cosmos Chain - Part 1"
+title: "Run Your Own Cosmos Chain - Part 1"
 order: 1
 description: RUN A CHAIN FOR THE FIRST TIME
 ---

-## Running Your Own Cosmos Chain - Part 1
+## Run Your Own Cosmos Chain - Part 1

 Do you want to find out how to interact with Cosmos chains?
 Let's take it step-by-step.